askholme/django_minifiedstorage/README.md

 where minifiy_js and minify_css is wrappers around [Slimit](https://github.com/rspivak/slimit)
 and [csscompressor](https://github.com/sprymix/csscompressor) .

-You can apply other minification tools by supplying your own function.
-Note that the setting supports directly supplying a function as well as suppling the function path as text, i.e. 'minifiedstorage.compressors.minify_js'
 ### Gzip compression
-Turn Gzip compression off by setting `MINIFIED_GZIP=False`
+Generation of gzipped assets can be turned off by setting `MINIFIED_GZIP=False`